Joe Barton

 Barton described himself as "a constant defender of conservative ideals and values".
 He advocated for deregulation of the electricity and natural gas industries, and served as vice-chairman of the House Energy and Commerce Committees.
 He denied that manmade carbon emissions had contributed to global warming, was a proponent of the use of fossil fuels, voted in favor of the May 2017 GOP plan to replace Obamacare, supported President Donald Trump's ban on immigration from certain predominantly Muslim nations, and supported the death penalty for people caught spying.
-Barton led a successful effort to repeal the oil export ban in the House in 2017.
+Barton led a successful effort to repeal the oil export ban in the House in 2015.
 His environmental record of defending industries against tighter pollution controls earned him the nickname "Smokey Joe."

 Barton came to national prominence after telling a citizen at a town hall meeting to "shut up."
-He came to national attention again when sexually explicit photos that he had shared with women surfaced online in 2017.
-In November 2017, Barton announced that he would not seek re-election in 2018.
+He came to national attention again when sexually explicit photos that he had consensually shared with women were leaked without his consent in 2017.
+In November 2017, Barton announced that he would not seek re-election in 2018 following this specific sex scandal.